kwazunine/AzureSecurityOperationsCenter/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table displays the metrics measured in the environment for another 24 hours after security controls were applied:
-Start Time 2023-03-18 15:37
+Start Time 10/19/2024 4:51 PM ET
-Stop Time	2023-03-19 15:37
+Stop Time 10/20/2024 4:51 PM ET

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 9163
-| Syslog                   | 25
+| Syslog                   | 7
 | SecurityAlert            | 0
 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a mini honeynet was built in Microsoft Azure and log sources were ingested into a Log Analytics workspace.
+Microsoft Sentinel was empployed to trigger alerts and create incidents based on the logs.
+Furthermore, security metrics were measured in the insecure environment before applying security controls, and then again after implementing security measures.
+Notably, the number of security events and incidents significantly decreased after implementing the security controls, highlighting their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.